sabrina-crowe/Type-II-Diabetes-in-Women/README.md

 # Type-II-Diabetes-in-Women
-Analysis of risk factors associated with women who have diabetes
+Analysis of risk factors associated with women who have diabetes.
+Final project for MIS 110 to learn pandas and seaborn functionality